 Hello Families and Swimmers!
-We are open for swimming lessons and couldn’t be happier to have you join us!
+We will be opening for swimming lessons as of July 26th and couldn’t be happier to have you join us!

 Let’s take a look at some of the ways we’ve adapted the facility to allow you to make an informed decision about when the right time is for your family to dive back in!

 Please note: Making Waves is continuously updating its safety measures in line with government and health regulations, so you may see additional precautions being implemented or existing protocols modified.